Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Update the UI in order to handle the user id
 - It seems that we have a [websocket idle timeout issue](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive).
   Increase the idle timeout to 10 minutes
 - what happen when we try to connect to the chat with an invalid access